sunny525s/Regularization/README.md

   <img src="adam.png" width="500">
 </p>

 **Figure 9:** _Adam & AdamW.
-Learning curves and generalization results for Adam and AdamW ResNet trained on CIFAR-10._ [Loshchilov et al., 2019, https://arxiv.org/pdf/1711.05101]
+Learning curves and generalization results for Adam and AdamW ResNet trained on CIFAR-10._ ([Loshchilov et al., 2019](https://arxiv.org/pdf/1711.05101))

+While optimizer choice and training dynamics influence generalization, another powerful axis of regularization lies in the data itself—via data augmentation

 ---

 ### Data Augmentation

-Data augmentation is a technique that enhances the **diversity** of a training dataset by applying **transformations** to existing examples.
+Data augmentation is a regularization technique that enhances the **diversity** of a training dataset by applying **transformations** to existing examples.
 This method generates new, synthetic samples that preserve the original labels, serving as a powerful form of regularization.
 In doing so, it reduces overfitting by encouraging the model to generalize across plausible variations of the input data rather than memorizing specifics.

 The motivation behind data augmentation comes from our prior knowledge of task-relevant **invariances**.
 For instance, flipping an image of a cat horizontally does not change the fact that it is still a cat.
 By introducing such transformations during training, we explicitly encode these invariances into the model.
 This forces the network to become invariant to such changes, rather than relying on **spurious** cues present in the original dataset.
 In this sense, augmented data acts as _free_ additional data that guides more robust learning.